UnifiedPush/specifications/specifications/server.md

 #### 2xx

-The push server MUST return a status code 201 if it successfully accepts the notification.
+The push server MUST return a status code 201 if it successfully accepts the push message.
 The application server SHOULD accept status code from 200-299 as a 201.

 The push server MUST add the header `TTL: 0` to its response.
 The application server MAY ignore it.